SPARE: Single-Pass Annotation with Reference-Guided Evaluation for Automatic Process Supervision and Reward Modelling: Acknowledgments

 \section{Acknowledgments}

 This work has been funded by the Collaboration Lab with Nexplore ``AI in Construction'' (AICO).
-We further thank Chen Cecilia Liu, Rima Hazra, and Tim Baumgärtner for their fruitful discussions and helpful feedback.
+We further thank our anonymous reviewers and Chen Cecilia Liu, Rima Hazra, and Tim Baumgärtner for their fruitful discussions and helpful feedback.